-The advantages of the Cougar's method of recruiting and placement are: (i) They make placements other recruiters are unlikely to make (and learn about jobs first);
+The advantages of the Cougars' method of recruiting and placement are:

+(i) They make placements other recruiters are unlikely to make (and learn about jobs first).

 A Cougar forms a very strong relationship with hiring authorities.
-This is the nature of the Cougar and in most cases the Cougar is simply not comfortable working for hiring organizations he or she does not have a very close relationship with.
-As a consequence, the openings that a Cougar has are all real openings where the hiring organization has a definite need.
+This is the nature of the Cougar, and in most cases, the Cougar is simply not comfortable working for hiring organizations he/she does not have very close relationships with.
+As a consequence, the openings that a Cougar has are all real openings, where the hiring organization has a definite need.